gabearod2/go2_rl_gym/README.md

    ```
 4. Ensure you have the correct pytorch with cuda for your system:
    ```
-   pip uninstall torch torchaudio torchvision # if rlgpu's version does no work with your GPU pip install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html # recommended
+   pip uninstall torch torchaudio torchvision # if rlgpu's version does not work with your GPU pip install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html # recommended
    ```
 5. Install rsl_rl (PPO implementation)